 Cruise ships are coming up with new and innovative ways to help you find your way around on-board, like the Royal Caribbean WOW band which works with an app to give you your exact location or the smart screens that will save you from getting lost – but sometimes getting lost can work wonders for your waistline!

-Walking from one end of RCI’s Oasis of the Sea (362 metres, fact fans), down a few flights of stairs and then back across the ship in search of your stateroom should go some way towards working off those ham and cheese croissants at breakfast or earning a shake and fries at Johnny Rockets.
+Walking from one end of RCI’s Oasis of the Sea (362 metres), down a few flights of stairs and then back across the ship in search of your stateroom should go some way towards working off those ham and cheese croissants at breakfast or earning a shake and fries at Johnny Rockets.

 5 – Get Your Skates On

 If you love to skate – or you’re just happy to give anything a go on holiday – Royal Caribbean should be your cruise line of choice.

 Not content with ‘just’ offering ice skating in the blazing sunshine (on Oasis, Freedom and Voyager class) and in-line skating tracks to rival Miami promenade (Voyager class), they’ve also gone all 80’s with a retro rollerskating rink in the brand new Quantum-class leisure hub, the SeaPlex.

 6 – Slam Dunk